Author: Jeff Bacon

 Defending Against a Modification

-If the other parent is seeking to increase your support, the defense focuses on:
+Is the other parent trying to raise your support?
+The defense focuses on:

-• Whether the alleged change actually rises to the modification threshold
+• Whether the alleged change actually meets the modification threshold

 • Accurate calculation of your current income

-• Application of every credit you are entitled to — parenting time, health insurance, child care, other children
+• Every credit you are entitled to — parenting time, health insurance, child care, other children

-• Scrutiny of the moving party’s own income
+• Close review of the moving party’s own income

 Imputation of Income

-If a parent is unemployed or underemployed, the court can impute income — assigning earning capacity based on education, work history, and the local job market.
-Imputation can be a tool for or against you depending on the case.
+A parent may be unemployed or underemployed.
+The court can then impute income.
+That means assigning earning capacity based on education, work history, and the local job market.
+Imputation can work for you or against you.
 We help fathers navigate both sides.

 Step-by-Step Modification Process